 Battery pack design with improved low temperature performance for applications like electric vehicles that operate in cold environments.
 The pack has multiple cells arranged in a temperature gradient inside the pack.
 The cells are designed with a secondary active material that provides a lower voltage plateau.
 The cell with the lowest temperature has the highest proportion of the lower voltage plateau capacity.
 This allows cells in colder regions to discharge further before reaching cutoff voltage compared to cells in warmer regions.
 This compensates for the lower capacity at low temperatures.
 The pack's internal temperature distribution is simulated to determine the cell arrangement.

-11. Low-Temperature Synthesis of Argyrodite-Type Solid-State Electrolytes for Lithium Batteries
+4. Low-Temperature Solution Synthesis of Argyrodite-Type Li7-xPS6-xYx Solid-State Electrolytes

 Rivian IP Holdings, LLC, 2024